Photo: William Anthony

 With ISIS on its heels and the Caliph on the run, Turkish strongman Recep Erdogan seizes the opportunity to revive the Ottoman Empire.
 However, the Kurds refuse to get out of his way, poison gas is in play, the jihadi faithful have set Europe aflame, and somehow cyber-criminal ODIN has again found his way to a keyboard.
 More and Faheem join the fray, only to discover that the North Koreans have sold off nuclear cruise missiles to terrorists intent on using them.
 Can they somehow stop these madmen before mushroom clouds light up the world?

-It’s 2023.
-Former Air Force maintenance officer Jason Montgomery and his erstwhile wrench-twister, Rob “Ski” Kalawski, have just landed the gig of their lives.
-China Air’s aging fleet of Boeing 777s now desperately needs navigation hardware and software upgrades.
-It’s a multimillion-dollar contract, and they’re just the guys to do it.
-Too easy, right?
+Former Air Force maintenance officer Jason Montgomery and his partner, Rob “Ski” Kalawski, have just hit the big time.
+China Air’s aging fleet of Boeing 777s desperately needs navigation hardware and software upgrades, a multimillion-dollar contract.
+Easy Street, right?

-Final Flight, the latest prescient tale from the man who brought us the “New Caliphate” trilogy and Byte, might make you think twice before boarding the next plane.
+Final Flight is an eerily prescient tale from the forward-looking author of the ISIS-themed “New Caliphate” trilogy and cyber-thriller Byte, that will make you think twice before flying.